kcm2/ab/references/angelbeatshd.rst

 * In the middle of the night, Irie is really tired and doubts that she can do it.
 * Irie gets up and sits against the wall, talking about her past:
-    | Irie: I'm alone again.
+    | *I'm alone again.
 Why can't I do something about this.
-It always seems like that..
+It always seems like that..*
-    | I'm always being teased because of my personality.
+    | *I'm always being teased because of my personality.
 That's the reason I died.
-I definteitly bothered everyone when I came to this world.
+I definteitly bothered everyone when I came to this world.*
 * a